Kefir. Kombucha. Pickles. Kimchi. Miso. Yogurt. Fermentation.

 And who’s going to be talking?

-There are four experts in the house on the Saturday night next – three food producers and one nutritional therapist (who also happens to be own of the owners of a kick ass artisan grocer in Kilkenny).
+There are four experts in the house on the Saturday night next – three food producers and one nutritional therapist.
+The latter also happens to be own of the owners of a kick-ass artisan grocer in Kilkenny.

 Taking to the stage (and couches) are Joe Fitzmaurice of Riot Rye bakery, Rod Calder Potts, Hayley Milthorpe and Eleanor Duggan (nutritional therapist).

 Joe will be looking at sourdough breads and the starters that power them.
-I’ve been to some of the discussions with Joe around real bread and there’s a real wealth of knowledge there with a man that oozes passion about his product.
+There’s a real wealth of knowledge there with a man that oozes passion about his product.

 Riot Rye also scooped Best Cookery School at the 2017 Irish Restaurant Awards, with Joe also recognised in 2016 by Euro-Toque Ireland for excellent quality standards, traditional and artisan production methods and outstanding contribution to Irish food.

 Rod Calter Potts, also of the Highbank parish, will be talking about the journey of apples to vinegar.
-Having started with their orchard syrups and ciders, then spirits, Highbank launched their own vinegar last year – again, immense – so here’s your chance to get the background on it all.
+Highbank launched their own vinegar last year – again, immense – so here’s your chance to get the background on it all.

 The Cultured Food Company are dedicated to reviving the ancient art that is handcrafted raw fermented foods and they specialise in the production of raw fermented sauerkraut.
 Hailing from West Cork, they’ll be represented by Hayley Milthorpe.